Discover the Coastal Ecosystems of Mana Island Scientific Reserve

 Seabird Call Attraction

-Over 1,152 chicks of various petrel species have been translocated, with many returning to Mana Island as adults.
-By creating a familiar auditory environment, conservationists are enhancing seabird attraction, ultimately supporting the restoration of these vital coastal ecosystems.
+Since translocation projects began in 1997, sound systems have been integral.
+Over 1,000 chicks of petrel species have been moved to the island, with many returning as adults.
+This auditory approach bolsters seabird attraction, supporting the restoration of vital coastal ecosystems near Wellington.

 Concrete Gannet Colony